Snldmrtnz/Snap---Check/README.md

 # SnapCheck

-An automated test paper checking system that processes multiple-choice answer sheets from images (JPEG/PNG) and PDF files.
+An automated test paper checking system that processes multiple-choice answer sheets from images PNG and PDF files.
 Uses computer vision and OCR to detect filled bubbles, extract student information, and provide detailed scoring with Excel export functionality.

 ## Features